GaetanSantos/Blazor-Azure-AI-Foundry-Agents-Catalog/README.md

 - **Markdown rendering:** Agent responses can include source links or tables, which are rendered as HTML in the MudBlazor's chat components.
 - **Blazor WebAssembly Hosted:** The app is hosted with a .NET 9 backend, ensuring scalability and performance.

+## Solution Architecture

+This solution is designed to reflect a near real-world architecture with a clear separation of concerns between client and server components:

+- **BlazorAIFoundryAgentsCatalog.Client**: This is the client-side Blazor WebAssembly (WASM) application that runs in the browser.
+- **BlazorAIFoundryAgentsCatalog**: This is the server-side project that hosts the client app and can also expose server-side APIs.

+### Server Responsibilities

+The server project (`BlazorAIFoundryAgentsCatalog`) includes:

+- **Dedicated service classes** to handle interactions with external services such as **Azure AI Foundry** and **Azure AI Agent Service**.
+- **API endpoints** exposed via controllers, which are consumed by the Blazor WASM client using `HttpClient`.

+### Extensibility

+This architecture allows for flexible deployment scenarios.
+For example, the Azure AI Foundry interactions could be hosted remotely on a separate service such as **Azure App Service** or **Azure Functions**, enabling a more distributed and scalable solution.

+> This structure promotes maintainability, scalability, and a clean separation of responsibilities.

 ## Demo
 > **Note:** The below demo is provided solely as an example.
 The configuration of the agents used in the demo is not included in this repository.